Working with Pipeline Caches¶

 Be it for your local system or for remote systems.

-Remote?
-For example, if pipelines is used in a remote build environment/system, the projects pipeline caches can be cached again by the remote build system with ease.
+is used in a remote build environment/system, the projects pipeline caches can be cached again by the remote build system with ease.

 Apply any caching policy of your own needs then with such an integration to fit your expectations and (remote) build requirements.

-Also if you want to move the cache out of the home directory, you can make use of the XDG_CACHE_HOME environment variable to have it at any location you like.
+Also if you want to move the cache out of the home directory, you can make use of the XDG_CACHE_HOME

-Cache Operations
+Cache Operations¶

-Support for caches in the pipelines utility is sufficient for supporting them in the file-format (read: minimal), this leaves it open to maintaining them on your system (read: done by you).
+utility is sufficient for supporting them in the file-format (read: minimal), this leaves it open to maintaining them on your system (read: done by you).
 Do not fear, it normally is merely straight forward for simple things like dropping caches and leaves you with many more options for inspecting caches, populating caches (warming them up), even merging into caches, sharing across projects and merging back into your very own file-system.
 Your system, your control.

 As caches are based on standard tar-files, common and more advanced tasks can be done by interacting with all the (shell) utilities you love and hate and at the end of the day know best.

-Following are a couple of usage examples for tasks pipelines might look lacking, it is not that you should not file any kind of feature request or missing option, it is just that pipelines will never be able to provide all these capabilities on its own, so if you find them helpful or inspiring or both, this is what they are for:
+will never be able to provide all these capabilities on its own, so if you find them helpful or inspiring or both, this is what they are for:

-List and Inspect Caches
+List and Inspect Caches¶

-To list all caches on disk including size information the du utility can be used:
+To list all caches on disk including size information the du

 $ du -ch ${XDG_CACHE_HOME-$HOME/.cache}/pipelines/caches/*/*.tar